Skip to main content

 The Lies We Live book cover on blue background

-What a treat to read the debut historical novel of Canadian author, Morgan Taylor Giesbrecht.
+It is such a treat to read the debut historical novel of Canadian author, Morgan Taylor Giesbrecht!

-I had heard such good things about this book and was wholly keen to delve into one of my most favourite subgenres: espionage.
-The Lies We Live, the first book in the Newhaven Secrets series, delivered just that and even more, so I'm looking forward to what's next for this series down the road.
+I have heard such good things about this book and was wholly keen to delve into one of my most favourite subgenres: espionage.
+The Lies We Live, the first book in the Newhaven Secrets series, delivers just that and even more, so I'm looking forward to what's next for this series down the road.

 Book Synopsis